bolderbrush10/SearchlightAssault/programmer-notes.md

 ## Current  Task:

-- Still need to think about gameplay / balance for boosting effect...
-Cooldown on turrets which have been boosted?

-- Need to think about swapping in searchlight when unpowered vs powered vs foe spotted (Maybe nothing on == unpowered (not attacking turtle), big light on == powered, big light + filament on == powered & foe spotted?)
-  Maybe we need to use the 'energy glow' animation layer so the spotlight sprite 'glows' at night

-- Fix radius_visualisation_specification

 ## Next Tasks:
 - Should we plan to create & pop up our own custom gui for circuit conditions?